saidatnanjuki/saidatnanjuki.github.io/_posts/2017-06-17-outreachy-week3-and-4.md

 I implemented 50 more tests on object operations.
 I implemented most scenarios on setting and listing objects with delimeters, maxkeys, prefixes and markers.

 I opened two issues on the [AWS Go SDK](https://github.com/aws/aws-sdk-go/issues/created_by/nanjekyejoannah) for cases where there were failures in the tests I had written.
 I noticed that I was able to set a negative maxkey and the sdk would process the request which is odd to me.
-I also noticed one can create a bucket twice and the SDK had no validation for bucket dupliation for this which we also discussed [here](https://github.com/aws/aws-sdk-go/issues/1362).The team generously gave me feedback.
+I also noticed one can create a bucket twice and the SDK had no validation for bucket dupliation for this. which we also discussed it [here](https://github.com/aws/aws-sdk-go/issues/1362).The team generously gave me feedback.

 My code snippet of the week is: